 Which field of finance pays the most?

-Working as a personal financial advisor or manager is a great way to earn an impressive living while working in the financial field.
-On average, the advisor role earns $99,580 and the manager role earns $156,100 per year.
+Working as a personal financial advisor or financial manager is a great way to earn an impressive living while working in the financial field.
+Advisor roles earn a median annual salary of $102,140, while manager roles earn $161,700.
 Both can offer very stable career paths.

 What are the highest-paying entry-level finance jobs?

-The highest-paying entry-level finance jobs include investment banking analysts, financial analysts, personal finance advisors, and management consultants.
+The highest-paying entry-level finance jobs include investment banking analysts, financial analysts, and personal finance advisors.
 These roles often provide strong compensation due to the demanding nature of the work and the high stakes in managing investments, corporate finances, and business strategies.
 Financial planners also offer competitive salaries.

 How important are college internships for finance jobs?